Plus, items to make it even smoother.

 4. Plan your entertainment: "Not every kid wants to watch the same program, so make sure the entertainment's set for the long ride," says Moore-Crispin.
 Prior to leaving, download your kids' favorites movies and shows to your device.

 5. Let them pack a lovie.
 Your child loves nothing more than that cute, handmade bear so bring it with you.
 Tell them "Mr. Bear" is going on an adventure too and explain all the fun things they will do together.

 During the road trip:

 6. Bug duty.
 Kids will love the "eeew' factor of this road trip rite of passage.
-"At every gas stop, have kids wash the front window and headlights," says Murset.
+"At every gas stop, have kids wash the front window and headlights with paper towels," says Murset.
 "If they are too small, lift them and lend a helping hand."